uiuc-cs448/uiuc-cs448.github.io/index.md

 All course discussions/communications will take place in [GitHub Discussions](https://github.com/orgs/uiuc-cs448/discussions).
 This includes important course announcements so [configure your notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#about-custom-notifications)!
 Posts/comments can include $LaTeX$, plots, audio, etc. but **not non-trivial code** for exchanging help about labs, course content, etc. **Go wild! 🎉**

-> [!IMPORTANT]
-> When attaching an audio file, change the extension to `.mov` before uploading.
+> ℹ️ When attaching an audio file, change the extension to `.mov` before uploading.
 Otherwise, it won't play!
 (It's a dumb GitHub bug.)

 ## Private Questions/Contact